 No one is guaranteed admission by meeting the minimum requirements of a high school/GED diploma or equivalent or by passing an equivalency exam.
 Often, there are more applicants than available seats in a given program.
-Many factors are taken into consideration by the Admissions Department.
+Many factors are taken into consideration.
 Applicants who are admitted may be judged based on their readiness to succeed.
 The following represents possible evaluation measures: